In this article, you’ll learn everything about wet signatures and when to use them. You’ll also learn information about the following:

 3. Getting signatures

-Once you have your document ready and uploaded, it’s time to get it ready to sign.
+Once your document is ready and uploaded, it’s time to get it ready to sign.
 To do this, use Signaturely’s integrated editor to add your signature fields.

-Simply choose where you want a wet signature or initials, and add the electronic equivalent with a couple of clicks.
-If needed, you can also select the order the documents need to be signed in and include a personalized message.
+Choose where you want a wet signature or initials, and add the electronic equivalent with a couple of clicks.
+If needed, you can also select the order in the documents that need to be signed in and include a personalized message.

 Once the document is signed, there’s no losing it.
 Signaturely will save the critical data and keep a legal backup of all your documents, in case you should ever need it.